 Mads loved the running track and competed against her Daddy in quite a few races!

 We passed these water fountains as we were walking away from Liverpool One.
 The girls wanted to stop and have a play in them so we sat on the grass in the sunshine while they splashed.
-They soon realised that there were other children there who were running around in just their pants, so they wanted to do the same thing.
 I took some absolutely gorgeous photos of them which I wouldn’t share on here, but I love this photo of my LL.
 She was in her element trying to stand on the fountains and then run out the way as they got taller and taller.

 We then headed over to the Albert Docks area of the city to have a look around.
 I love this photo of myself and my big girl.

 The docks are was fantastic, there was so much to do and look at and we loved just strolling along taking it all in.
 This is the Dazzle Ferry which a few people recommended we go on over on instagram.
 How amazing is it?
 Perfect for this colour loving family.
 Unfortunately it was full and we couldn’t go on it, but the girls loved waving at it as it headed off.
 There was lots of fun going on for summer over at the Docks, including a little area with lots of rides.
 We didn’t have much change so we told the girls they could go on one ride- they both decided on the minion slide!

 As soon as I saw Liverpool had a Wahaca I made Mr E promise we could go there for lunch as it is one of my favourites and I have only ever been to the London branches.
 If you love Mexican food you will adore Wahaca, it’s known for its Mexican street food and is absolutely delicious.
 We stopped off for a bite to eat before it was time to get the train home.

 We were in standard class on the train on the way home, which is still better than most other trains I have been on!